 Is it easy to operate?

 Yes.
 You sit on the ride and there is a control stick in front of you.
 To slow down (brake), you pull the stick towards you.
-To move forward, you push it forward in front of you.
+To move forward, you push the stick forward.
 That’s it.
 You do need to slow down when turning corners, though there are plenty of signs along the way to remind you.
 Staff members are stationed at various parts of the ride.

 Who Shouldn’t Go On the Toboggan Ride?

-The toboggan ride is for those who are a little more adventurous.
-It was fun for me, but I realized it’s also not for everyone.
+The toboggan slide is a fun ride for those who are a little more adventurous, but I realized it’s also not for everyone.